lpasqualette/portfolioPHDI/README.md

 Other relevant observations:

-+ Countries classified as Very High Human Development exhibited the biggest difference between their HDI rank and the PHDI rank among groups (SD = 27.50; Max: 20; Min: -35).
++ Countries classified as Very High Human Development exhibited the biggest difference between their HDI rank and the PHDI rank among groups (SD = 27.50).

 + Countries belonging to the Very High Human Development group had the greatest variability in their PHDI levels - followed by the group of High Human Development countries.